alirostami24/Manual-Image-Registration-Using-Control-Points/README.md

 - Visual Studio 2012 redistributable for Windows 7 x86.
 - Qt 5.9

+## Acknowledgement

+I thanks Mrs Zahra Khojasteh and Miss Fatemeh Moein for their help in testing and finalizing the code.

 ## An Easy Way for your Feedback
 I gratefully accept any bug report or suggestion for improving the performance and making the code more reusable.
 Please feel free to contact me via m.jalalat@gmail.com E-mail.